Which Statement About Childhood Obesity Is False?

 Medical professionals play an important role in guiding growth and development.
 They often begin by using age-specific BMI charts to observe how a person is progressing compared to typical standards.
 These charts help spot any concerning trends early on.

-Most importantly, the approach should always focus on encouragement—not criticism.
-Instead of placing blame, professionals are encouraged to collaborate with those involved in daily routines and decision-making at home.
-This partnership approach helps create a practical and lasting path forward.
+Most importantly, focus should remain on encouragement, not criticism.
+Instead of placing blame, professionals are encouraged to work alongside those guiding daily routines at home.
+This collaborative approach creates a realistic and lasting path toward positive change.

 Conclusion: A Shared Responsibility